steve-hawkins/steve-hawkins.github.io/docs/_posts/2024-05-21-low-impact-development-environment.md

 ![wiat.io carbon]({{site.baseurl}}/assets/wiat-io-carbon.png)

+In comparison [medium](https://medium.com/)  articles I have tested range in the B to C rating with an average of 0.47 gCO2e.

 If you have a website I would encourage you to add the Website Carbon Calculator badge as I have here in the footer to help raise awareness of the emissions from everyday browsing.